vertica/VerticaPy/CONTRIBUTING.md

 You can define any new vDataFrame function after this comment.
 The same applies to vColumns.

-For any function definition, you should indicate the types hints for each variable.
-In case of multiple types, use the Union operator.
+For any function definition, you should note the type hints for every variable.
+For variables of multiple types, use the union operator.

 <p align="center">
 <img src='https://raw.githubusercontent.com/vertica/VerticaPy/master/img/function.png' width="60%">
 </p>

-You should also write a function description and explain how it works.
+Be sure to write a detailed function description explaining how it works.

 <p align="center">
 <img src='https://raw.githubusercontent.com/vertica/VerticaPy/master/img/description.png' width="60%">
 </p>

-Uses the 'check_types' function to verify the different parameters types, 'columns_check' to check if the input column name belongs to the main vDataFrame and 'vdf_columns_names' to format it.
+Uses the check_types() function to verify the types of each parameter, columns_check() to verify that the specified column belongs to the main vDataFrame, and vdf_columns_names() to format it.

 <p align="center">
 <img src='https://raw.githubusercontent.com/vertica/VerticaPy/master/img/check_types.png' width="60%">
 </p>

-For the types check you should indicate tuples with: the variable name, the variable and a list of the different types.
+When using check_types(), create tuples with the variable name, the variable, and a list of the different types:

 ```python
 from verticapy import *